tarantool/doc/doc/reference/reference_lua/box_schema/downgrade.rst

     Allows you to downgrade a database to the specified Tarantool version.
     This might be useful if you need to run a database on older Tarantool versions.

+    To prepare a database for using it on an older Tarantool instance, follow the steps below:

+    #.
+Call ``box.schema.downgrade`` and pass the desired Tarantool version:

+        ..  code-block:: tarantoolsession

+            tarantool> box.schema.downgrade('2.8.4')

+    #.
+Run :ref:`box.snapshot() <box-snapshot>` to take a snapshot of data:

+        ..  code-block:: tarantoolsession

+            tarantool> box.snapshot()

+    #.
+Stop the server instance using the :ref:`os.exit() <os-exit>` command:

+        ..  code-block:: tarantoolsession

+            tarantool> os.exit()

     ..
 NOTE::

         The Tarantool's downgrade procedure is similar to the upgrade process that is described in the :ref:`Upgrades <admin-upgrades>` topic.

-    To prepare a database for using it on an older Tarantool instance, call ``box.schema.downgrade`` and pass the desired Tarantool version:

-    ..  code-block:: tarantoolsession

-        tarantool> box.schema.downgrade('2.8.4')

     To see Tarantool versions available for downgrade, call :ref:`box.schema.downgrade_versions() <box_schema-downgrade_versions>`.
 The oldest release available for downgrade is ``2.8.2``.